Canada avenges Gold Cup loss to Jamaica but Davies sent off in win at BMO Field

-It was unclear what contact Davies made with his boot but Lowe clutched his face and Costa Rican referee Ricardo Montero pulled out the red.
-Davies exited, pulling his jersey over his face as he walked off.
+Replays suggested Davies' boot made contact with Lowe's shoulder but the Jamaican clutched his face and Costa Rican referee Ricardo Montero pulled out the red.
+Davies exited, pulling his jersey over his face in seeming embarrassment as he walked off.

-The 16-year-old Davies was the darling of the Gold Cup, with three goals and a handful of awards.
+Davies was the darling of the Gold Cup earlier this summer, with three goals and a handful of awards.
 But he collected nothing but controversy this night after coming on in the 70th minute for his sixth cap.

-The game — played before 21,724 on a breezy night at BMO Field — was a rematch of the July CONCACAF championship quarter-final, which saw the Reggae Boyz dispatch the Canadian men 2-1.
-The Jamaicans went on to upset Mexico 1-0 in the semifinal before falling 2-1 to the U.S.
+"To be honest it happened so fast, I didn't really know what was going at the time," Davies said in a very brief media scrum after the game.
+"I've just got to go back and reflect on what happened."

+He was more forthcoming on Twitter, saying: "I just want to apologize to @CanadaSoccerEN for my breakout on the field earlier today, and to the people that came to watch the game."
+The tweet was accompanied by a GIF subtitled "I'm sorry."

 Jamaica, which vaulted 19 places after the Gold Cup, is currently ranked 57th in the world.
 Canada is No. 95.